Ftkhan717/Timmsi-Guide/Second Hiring Script 2.0.md

 You can access it through this link [ reveltek training-manual.pdf.com].
 Please take the time to read through it thoroughly as it will be an essential part of the final interview.

 * Typing Speed Test: As a Business Development Officer, you will be communicating with clients through written correspondence.
 We would like to gauge your typing speed, accuracy, and efficiency.
-Please go to [insert link] and take the typing speed test.
+Please go to [-Typing Speed Test ] and take the typing speed test.
 Once you have completed the test, please send us a screenshot of your results.

 * FlipGrid Video: We would like to get to know you on a more personal level.
 Please record a short video of yourself answering the following question:
 "What makes you the best candidate for this position?"
 Please upload the video to FlipGrid, and share the link with us.